mattermost/mattermost-handbook/operations/finance/staff-member-expenses/how-to-spend-company-money.md

   * Site Reliability Engineer
   * Support Engineers

-For all other positions, we will reimburse up to 50 USD.

 If you're unsure whether you qualify for a customer-facing role or on-call role, reach out to your manager and follow the [Manager Approval process](https://handbook.mattermost.com/operations/finance/staff-member-expenses/how-to-spend-company-money#manager-approval).

 The company doesn't currently provide mobile device subscriptions in a centralized fashion.
-Subscriptions should be organized by the employee and expensed monthly.
-Mattermost recommends the usage of a monthly subscription model where possible.
+For all Non-Entity Staff paid through Deel, please continue submitting your expenses for this through Airbase.
+You will be reimbursed up to the monthly maximum allowable.
+Should you need more info or guidance on how to do this please reach out to expenses@mattermost.com

 ## Travel